ekimber/clj-strava/README.md

 After the user visits this page and accepts the authorization, it will redirect them back to your app.

-Then, from your Clojure web server, you need to handle this redirect to your  "/api/strava/token" route and update your user record adding the code so that they don't have to authoize again.
+Then, from your Clojure web server, you need to handle this redirect to your  "/api/strava/token" route and update your user record adding the code so that they don't have to authorize again.

 An example compojure GET:
 ```